deathworlders/online/content/book/deathworlders/chapter-40-war-two-worlds/pt5-cremation.md

 To a man, the Lads looked blank.

-“...
-I ain’t exactly read up on politics in…wherever Myanmar is,” Akiyama said, and the rest nodded.
+“...I ain’t exactly read up on politics in…wherever Myanmar is,” Akiyama said, and the rest nodded.

 “Massive flaming shitstorm that never happened because of the right kind of force applied in the right place at the right time,” Costello summarized.
 “Saved a lotta lives.”